ENCCS/gpubootcamp/hpc_ai/README.md

 ```

 To run instead on a T4 GPU, replace with `--gpus-per-node=T4:1`.
-You can monitor the job by running `squeue -u $USER`.
+You can monitor your job by running `squeue -u $USER`.
 Note that an error message like `AttributeError: 'NoneType' object has no attribute 'thread'`
 at the end of your run is harmless.